WickedPeanuts/Cat-in-a-box/README.md

 ## ❤️ Acknowledgments

 - [Raylib](https://www.raylib.com/) — for making graphics fun again.
-- The Rust community — for the endless patience with newbies.
-- Me — for not giving up halfway through compilation errors.

 ---

 > *“If it compiles, it ships.”* — Ancient Rust proverb

-Ps: Written with ChatGPT because I was too lazy to do so
+Post scriptum: This README.md was written with ChatGPT because I was too lazy to do so